monimoydebp/Session9/README.md

 **Analysis:**

 This model has used a lot of parameters and could able to reach the accuracy over 87%.
 However, it’s computationally expensive.
-We need to reduce the number of parameters used in this model and choose Strides of 2 instead of maxpooling to reduce the number of channels
+I need to reduce the number of parameters used in this model and choose Strides of 2 instead of maxpooling to reduce the number of channels

 **Experiment-2**

 **Model Structure**

-•	We used Stride of 2 instead of Maxpooling to reduce the number of channels
+•	I used Stride of 2 instead of Maxpooling to reduce the number of channels

 **Result:**